-The West Indian Social Club of Hartford, CT promotes, articulates, interprets and preserves West Indian and Caribbean Cultures.
+The West Indian Social Club of Hartford promotes, articulates, interprets, and preserves West Indian and Caribbean culture.

 The West Indian Social Club of Hartford, Connecticut, USA

 The West Indian Social Club (WISC) of Hartford, founded in 1950, is a cultural and social organization dedicated to the mission of preserving the cultural heritage of the West Indian community in the Greater Hartford area.